-Insolence, blatant defiance, wilful damage, fighting and bullying are serious incidents and are dealt with immediately by the head teacher.
+Insolence, blatant defiance, extreme wilful damage, fighting and bullying are serious incidents and are dealt with immediately by the head teacher.

-For all serious incidents the pupil(s) will be sent to the head teacher.
+For all serious incidents the pupil(s) will be sent to the headteacher.
 For the first offence a child will be given an in-house exclusion at lunchtime.
 If a child has further offences, a meeting with the child's parents may be set up to discuss the misbehaviour and agree steps to prevent its recurrence.
-A Behaviour Contract may be set up, if thought necessary or further in house exclusions.
+A positive behaviour chart may be set up, if thought necessary, or further in house exclusions implemented.